HaoNLe/FashionWebapp/IntroTodeepLearning.md

 While the positive side is linear, the negative side is not.
 This introduces non-linearity into an otherwise straight line.
 So ReLU doesn't deal with the same problem as a naive linear activation.
 However there are still issues with ReLU.

 Let's pay attention to the negative side of ReLU's graph.
 The slope there is 0 regardless of close the input is to 0 when the input is negative.
 This can result in something called "dead" neurons.
-When a neuron begins to get negative input, it'll be unlikely that the neuron will ever recover out of that since gradient descent can only see that the slope is 0 (it can't tell which direction to adjust the input weights).
-For more info read [A Practical Guide to Relu](https://medium.com/tinymind/a-practical-guide-to-relu-b83ca804f1f7).
+When a neuron begins to receive negative input, it'll be unlikely that the neuron will ever recover since gradient descent can only detect that the slope is 0 (it can't tell which direction to adjust the input weights).
+For more info read [A Practical Guide to ReLU](https://medium.com/tinymind/a-practical-guide-to-relu-b83ca804f1f7).

 However the non-saturating nature of ReLU does provide a substantial boost to training speed.
 See this [paper](http://www.cs.toronto.edu/~fritz/absps/imagenet.pdf) page 3.
 Non-saturating means the activation function does not "squeeze" the input like a sigmoid or tanh does.

-This image graphs the variants of ReLU created to address this issue with ReLU.
+This image graphs the variants of ReLU created to address the dead neuron issue.
 Notice there are now non-zero slopes associated with the negative half of the space.
+From a probability perspective we're bringing the average output of the activation function closer to 0.

 ![ReLU Variants](https://i0.wp.com/laid.delanover.com/wp-content/uploads/2017/08/elu.png)

-Finally, another activation function for multi-class classifiers is [softmax](https://en.wikipedia.org/wiki/Softmax_function), which outputs a categorical distribution - a probability distribution over *K* different possible outcomes.
+Finally, an important activation function for multi-class classifiers is [softmax](https://en.wikipedia.org/wiki/Softmax_function), which outputs a categorical distribution - a probability distribution over *K* different possible outcomes.
 So given multiple outputs, softmax takes these and turns them into values that are within [0, 1] and sum up to 1.
 We basically get the percentage of how confident the network is for each possible output.
 Example: [0.87 hotdog, 0.06 burger, 0.07 sandwich]

 ## Optimization
 Some useful links if you don't want to read this section: